-Aruba on a Budget Travel Guide
+The Aruba Budget Travel Guide

 An Introduction to Aruba

 Aruba is a tiny constituent country located in the mid-south of the Caribbean Sea, just off the coast of Venezuela.
-A part of the Kingdom of the Netherlands, Aruba is culturally Dutch and those influences can be seen, smelled, and heard all around the island.
+A part of the Kingdom of the Netherlands, Aruba is culturally Dutch and those influences can be seen, smelled, and heard throughout the island.
 Make no mistake, though, Aruba has an identity all its own.